Last updated: 14 November 2022

 - Advanced level: equivalent to two A Levels

 - Higher Apprenticeships: leading to NVQ Level 4 or above or a Foundation Degree

-Ask your leaving care coach about internships and include this goal in your pathway plan.
+You can talk to your leaving care coach about internships and include this goal in your pathway plan.

 - work preparation training

-- maths and English coaching
+- Maths and English coaching

 - work experience

-You can find out about traineeships available in your area on the GOV.UK website.
+See the traineeships available in your area on the GOV.UK website.

 Volunteering is another way to get experience in the world of work, and there are all sorts of different roles available.
 You can usually claim back volunteering expenses, such as travel and lunches.